NDraganov/uk-express/README.md

   - Delivery details
 - Order summary on the right - number of items, subtotal, shipping and the total payed price.
   - Need help links

+## Testing and QA

+For this project, testing and QA haven't been implemented and performed because of my lack of knowledge so far.
+The only test is me, testing the features for correct calculations and performance of what it intended to do.
+I run the project URL through the Page Speed Insights website.